duplys/tls_states/README.md

 ```

 ## How to Interpret the Output
-The current TLS 1.3 client or TLS 1.3 server state is denoted by the symbol &#x25CB;.
-What triggers a state transition or occurs during the state transition is denoted by &#x2192;.
+* The active TLS 1.3 client or TLS 1.3 server state is denoted by the symbol &#x25CB;
+* What triggers a state transition or occurs during the state transition is denoted by &#x2192;